-- 1. Aspirin should not be the drug of choice for children because of its association with Reye syndrome.
+1. Aspirin should not be the drug of choice for children because of its association with Reye's syndrome.
 When it is desirable to reduce fever for the child's comfort there are two choices: acetaminophen and ibuprofen.
 Both have high safety profiles but, like all medications, they are not totally benign.
 They should not be used solely because of an elevated thermometer reading.
 Ibuprofen has the advantage of every 6 hour administration AND it carries less risk if accidentally given in overdose.
 Acetaminophen is less prone to GI irritation.
 Under no circumstances should these two medications be given in alternating fashion to control temperature.
-NOTE: Pepto-Bismol© and Alka-Seltzer© contain aspirin; do not give them to a child with a fever. - 2.
-The decision on whether to treat fever is individualized to each child.
-Antipyretics do not alter the course of disease, and can cause side effects and toxicity.
-Temperature elevations do not correlate with severity of cause.
-The most common reason for treating fever is that fever makes the child uncomfortable.
-The decision to treat for comfort's - 3. sake should be based on how the child looks and behaves, not a temperature threshold.
-For anti-pyretic use refer to recommendations in the following dosage charts.